canonical/hotsos/doc/source/contrib/language_ref/internals.rst

 Some properties use the `propertree <https://github.com/dosaboy/propertree>`_ mapped properties feature where they are implemented as a principal property with one or more "member" properties.
-This is needed to write complex properties and also has the benefit of supporting *shortform* definitions.
-For example if we have a property *mainprop* and it has two member properties *mp1* and *mp2* it can be defined using the long format:
+This allows us to write complex properties and also has the benefit of supporting *shortform* definitions.

+In the following example we have a property *mainprop* with two members *mp1* and *mp2* that is written using the long format:

 .. code-block:: yaml